Annevd/i-love-web/learning-journal/internationale-ontwikkelingen.md

 - [UI fonts: Test and preview fonts in real-time for all your design needs](https://www.uifonts.app/)
 - [Accessible UI palette generator](https://thisisfranciswu.com/enterprise-ui-palette-generator/#)
 - [Super color palette](https://supercolorpalette.com/)
+- [Fonts Ninja](https://fonts.ninja/): Een collectie van font combinations

 **Tutorials:**
 - [How to Create Wavy Boxes Using CSS](https://verpex.com/blog/website-tips/how-to-create-wavy-boxes-using-css)
 - [Pure CSS halftone effect in 3 declarations](https://frontendmasters.com/blog/pure-css-halftone-effect-in-3-declarations/)
+- [CSS Tips: Flexible Wrapping CSS Grid](https://www.youtube.com/watch?v=EeM5wnhO9iI): A quick tip that will show you how to create a flexible CSS Grid with a varying number of items that expands, shrinks, and wraps to accommodate the number of items that can fit in one grid row.

 ---
 ## CSS Weekly